 Veterans who meet the eligibility requirements listed below and whose education expenses (tuition and fees) exceed the 2017-18 maximum of $22,805.34 are eligible to receive additional funds from Scripps College through the Yellow Ribbon Program.
 Scripps College supports up to 10 Yellow Ribbon Program-qualified students each academic year.
 Yellow Ribbon qualified veterans may receive up to $10,000 per year from Scripps College and the Department of Veterans Affairs will match at the same amount and issue payment directly to Scripps College.
-These additional VA funds are provided without an additional charge to your GI Bill entitlement.
+These additional VA funds are provided without an additional charge to your VA benefits.
 Scholarships will be offered to eligible students on a first come, first-serve basis.

 Only veterans entitled to the maximum benefit rate (based on service requirements) or their designated transferees may receive this funding.
 Active duty service members and their spouses are not eligible for this program (child transferees of active duty service members may be eligible if the service member is qualified at the 100% rate).
 Therefore, you may be eligible if: